 Do you see it?
-Paul has distinguished between the indwelling sin and his true self.
+Paul isn’t making excuses for sin.
+It’s much deeper.
+He is distinguishing between the indwelling sin that remains inside of him and his new true self in Christ.
 He knows who his true self is even when he doesn’t “be himself.”

 But remember, and this is very important, this doesn’t mean that you can now keep the law.
 You still can’t.
 And won’t.
-Until you die and go to Heaven you will love the law while disobeying it.
-You will do what you hate and hate what you do.
+Until you see Jesus you will love the law while disobeying it.
+You will do what you hate, and hate what you do.

 Romans 7:15-17.
 For I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate.
 16 Now if I do what I do not want, I agree with the law, that it is good.
 17 So now it is no longer I who do it, but sin that dwells within me.

 “To live is Christ” has imputed to us a whole new self.
 A righteous self.
 A self that delights in God and his love.
 And a new self that, by grace through faith, can actually walk in the new way of the Spirit.

 Can you see the difference between your true self in Christ, and the sin that dwells in you?

 Why is the indwelling life of Christ more powerful than indwelling sin?

 How might the Christ in you overcome the sin in you today?

 To see today’s post from the TLIC Family blog –> Click Here